As an Amazon Associate we earn from qualifying purchases.

-The Weston French Fry Cutter Machine comes with a unique dicing feature that we really like, which is why it earned a spot on our list.
+The Weston French Fry Cutter Machine comes with a unique dicing feature that we really like, which is why it earned a spot on my list.

 This device comes with a knife guide that can be snapped onto the cutter, and this is how you’re able to dice various foods.
 As you run your sweet potatoes through the cutter and past the knife guide, you can stop pushing down at any point to customize how large your dices are.

-The machine doesn’t come with a knife, so we recommend running a pairing knife through the knife guide to dice your sweet potatoes.
+The machine doesn’t come with a knife, so I recommend running a pairing knife through the knife guide to dice your sweet potatoes.

 Rather than a lever that you push down on to move potatoes through the device, this product uses a ratchet handle.
 This handle allows you to apply more force, because you can actually push it down with the palm of your hand, rather than needing to grip a level like on the Sopito or New Star cutters.